TheoNorris/UK-Stand-Up/README.md

  ### Features left to implement

-In the future I would like to use an API that also uses back-end development such as Spotify.
+* In the future I would like to use an API that also uses back-end development such as Spotify.
 This way I could also implement some form of music player.
 I could also implement a top tracks playlist for the artists.

+* I would also like to implement a larger artists search bar.
+The Happi API I am using requires an artist ID number instead of name.
+If I was able to use the spotify API it would be possible to search the artist by name.
+Also if I had more time, I could have added more javascript in order to search the artist's ID numbers.
+This is something I will implement in the future.

-I would also like to implement a section for tour dates.
+* I would also like to implement a section for tour dates.
 I looked at two seperate API's for this.
-You had to apply for keys which I am still waiting for.
+I had to apply for keys which I am still waiting for.
 I also looked at the Ticket Master API but the artists were not well known enough to have their tour dates on this API.

 ## technologies used